-The thick Gore-Tex shell fabric keeps out the wind, helping the user stay warm.
+The thick Gore-Tex shell fabric keeps the wind out, helping the user stay warm.
 Additionally, REI includes a thin, slick nylon liner that hangs off the side of the shell fabric.
-Such liners provide warmth by producing a space in which warm air can be trapped, in this case between the shell fabric and the liner fabric.
-When the user's body heats up this trapped air, the jacket feels warmer.
+Such liners provide warmth by producing a space in which this jacket can trap warm air, in this case between the shell fabric and the liner fabric.
 In general, we prefer our shell jackets to be unlined, as we chose a shell jacket in the first place because we want to be in charge of our warmth, and don't want the jacket to provide any warmth that we can't control.
 In this case, the hanging liner adds a small amount of warmth (and weight) to the equation, but not much.

-The REI First Chair does an excellent job keeping the weather out, which is a shell jacket's main purpose.
-It uses Gore-Tex waterproof and breathable fabric to ensure that no water penetrates through the jacket's fabric.
-It has a big hood, a long hem, and long sleeves, meaning that the shell will provide complete coverage through a variety of athletic body movements.
+The REI Co-op First Chair GTX does an excellent job keeping the weather out, which is a shell jacket's main purpose.
+It uses Gore-Tex waterproof and breathable fabric to ensure no water penetrates the jacket's fabric.
+It has a big hood, a long hem, and long sleeves, meaning that the shell will provide complete coverage through various athletic body movements.
 In our shower test, the jacket kept us dry and comfortable.

-The front zipper is waterproof, but the pocket zippers are only protected by small storm flaps.
-This isn't a problem in most winter environments, but if you regularly encounter rain or wet snow on the ski slopes, this jacket will slowly let water in through the external pocket zippers.
-REI uses a DWR coating to bead water off the exterior shell fabric, and we found this DWR treatment. to be moderately durable compared to other brands.
+The front zipper is waterproof, but only small storm flaps protect the pocket zippers.
+This design isn't a problem in most winter environments, but if you regularly encounter rain or wet snow on the ski slopes, this jacket will slowly let water in through the external pocket zippers.
+REI uses a DWR coating to bead water off the exterior shell fabric, and we found this DWR treatment to be moderately durable compared to other brands.

 Comfort and Fit

-The First Chair has a remarkably comfortable feel for a shell jacket.
-The interior lining is a major contributor to this, protecting your skin or mid-layers from running against a coarse and stiff shell fabric.
+The First Chair GTX has a remarkably comfortable feel for a shell jacket.
+The interior lining contributes to this, protecting your skin or mid-layers from running against a coarse and stiff shell fabric.
 The exterior fabric is relatively soft compared to other crinkly hardshell jackets.

 Another major component of ventilation is the shell jacket's fabric.
-The First Chair uses Gore-Tex, which is a perennial favorite for its high degree of air permeability.
-Other jackets use proprietary waterproof and breathable membranes to keep costs down, usually at the expense of performance, but this jacket incorporates Gore-Tex without boosting the price of the shell into the stratosphere.
+The First Chair GTX uses Gore-Tex, a perennial favorite for its high air permeability.
+Other jackets use proprietary waterproof and breathable membranes to keep costs down, usually at the expense of performance.
+Still, this jacket incorporates Gore-Tex without boosting the price of the shell into the stratosphere.
 One barrier to breathability, in this case, is the interior nylon liner.
-While breathable, it presents a major obstacle to airflow, and this was noticeable when we were working hard on inbounds bootpacks.
-Compared to shell jackets without a liner, the First Chair feels less breathable.
+While breathable, it presents a major obstacle to airflow, which was noticeable when we worked hard on inbounds boot packs.
+Compared to shell jackets without a liner, the First Chair GTX feels less breathable.

 Style is subjective, and everyone likes something different.
-In general, we prefer ski jacket styles specific to the sport, minimalistic and sleek, and yet refined and classy.
-It is ideal if a jacket can be at home both in the lift line on an expert chair at the top of a mountain, and in a classy ski bar at the base.
-The First Chair does a good job of striking this balance.
+We generally prefer ski jacket styles specific to the sport, minimalistic and sleek, yet refined and classy.
+It is ideal if a jacket can be at home in the lift line on an expert chair at the top of a mountain and in a classy ski bar at the base.
+The First Chair GTX does a good job striking this balance.
 The cut and fit suggest athletic use, but the lines are minimalist and sleek.
-The jacket is relatively class and understated and doesn't stand out, except perhaps on the green slopes.
+The jacket is relatively classy, understated, and doesn't stand out, except perhaps on the green slopes.

-The jacket comes in only two colors, red and black, which are classic jacket colors in the ski world.
-While this style is safe, we sometimes like to step out of classic color schemes and take some risks.
-Modern ski styles are moving towards more interesting colors, while the First Chair lags behind and offers safe color options that will blend in with the crowd on the groomers.
+The jacket comes in only two colors – while this style is safe, we sometimes like to step out of classic color schemes and take some risks.
+Modern ski styles are moving towards more interesting colors, while the First Chair GTX lags and offers safe color options that will blend in with the crowd on the groomers.
 If you are looking for a ski jacket that will show off how much of an expert skier you are or that you live right in town at the base, we'd recommend going for a different jacket in terms of style.

-The fixed hood is adjustable at either side of the face and also in the back to customize a tight fit over the helmet on stormy ski days.
-There is a powder skirt that keeps snow from entering the jacket from below during deep powder days and, more often, during unexpected wipe-outs.
-When not in use, the powder skirt clips away behind flaps and doesn't get snagged on anything.
+The fixed hood is adjustable at either side of the face and in the back to customize a tight fit over the helmet on stormy ski days.
+A powder skirt keeps snow from entering the jacket from below during deep powder days and, more often, during unexpected wipe-outs.
+When not in use, the powder skirt clips away behind flaps and doesn't get snagged on anything when not in use.
 The hem is also adjustable with a drawcord to seal the bottom of the jacket around your ski pants.
-In general, the First Chair has all of the features we have come to expect from a good ski shell.
+In general, the First Chair GTX has all of the features we have come to expect from a good ski shell.

 — Jeff Dobronyi